sculptor/sculptor.github.io/documentation/mongodb-tutorial.md

 }
 ~~~

-In above sample the TrackingId, Itinary and Leg are all stored toghether with the Cargo.
+In above sample the `TrackingId`, `Itinary` and `Leg` are all stored toghether with the `Cargo`.

 The other alternative is to store ids of the referred objects.
 Associations that are not owned are treated in this way.
-In the above sample the refereces to Location and HandlingEvent are unowned.
+In the above sample the references to `Location` and `HandlingEvent` are unowned.
 In the domain objects there are generated getters that lazily fetch associated objects from the ids.
 This means that you don't have to work with the ids yourself, you can follow associations as usual, but be aware that an invocation of such a getter might need to query the database.

 Referential integrity is not enforced.
 It must be handled by your program.
 Lazy getters of associations will not fail if referred to object is missing, they will return null for single value references and ignore missing objects for collection references.
 This means that you can cleanup dangling references by fetching objects, populate associations by invoking the getters and then save the object.
-There is also a populateAssociations repository operation to fetch all referred objects.
+There is also a `populateAssociations` repository operation to fetch all referred objects.

 <span class="label label-info">Avoid bidirectional associations</span>
 Within an aggregate it is not possible to use bidirectional associations or associations that creates cycles.
 Bidirectional associations cross aggregates are possible but complicated, because one end must be saved first, and the assignment of the id is done after the object is saved.